CARTE-Toronto/carte-website/src/content/training/biozone-bootcamp-2023.md

 tags: ["Biomedical", "Deep Learning"]
 order: 4
 testimonial:
-  quote: "Alex was the highlight of the bootcamp for sure - he was a fantastic instructor.
+  quote: "Alex was the highlight of the program for sure - he was a fantastic instructor.
 You could really tell he knew what he was talking about."
   attribution: "BioZone participant, 2023"
 ---

-A three-day intensive bootcamp designed for BioZone researchers, covering:
+A three-day intensive program designed for BioZone researchers, covering:

 **Day 1: Machine Learning Basics**
 - Introduction to supervised and unsupervised learning